 - Line item delivers based on pageviews for inventory targeted

-For instance, suppose the line item targeted the sports inventory of your website, and currently the Olympic Games were underway.
+For instance, suppose the line item targeted the sports inventory of your website, and currently the Olympic Games are underway.
 Your sports inventory is getting exceptionally higher traffic currently as a result.
 Most of it starts to peak approaching the weekend and peaks during the weekend.
 As a result, Ad Manager optimizes line item delivery to the sports inventory according to this past traffic pattern.

 Next Ad Manager applies a frontloading factor to the line item goals.
 As described above for frontloaded line items, this factor can be as high as 40% at any one time, but averages to 25% over the course of the first half of the campaign.
 This compares to about 5% above goal during the first half of a campaign for even delivery.